What is Idiopathic Pulmonary Fibrosis?

 - Shortness of breath after short physical activity

 IPF is difficult to diagnose because its symptoms are not specific and may look similar to other diseases.
-In fact, 5 percent of patients with IPF may not even have any symptoms (x), and doctors often “stumble upon” the disease when examining patients for other diseases.
-However, most people with this condition may experience shortness of breath and/or dry, hacking cough for about six months.
+In fact, 5 percent of patients with IPF may not even have any symptoms, (x) and doctors often “stumble upon” the disease when examining patients for other diseases.
+However, most people with this condition may experience shortness of breath and a dry, hacking cough for about six months.

 Causes of Idiopathic Pulmonary Fibrosis

-Some people contract pulmonary fibrosis as a result of exposure to some elements in their environment, including pollution, medication and other infectious substances.
-However, doctors often do not know the exact condition of idiopathic pulmonary fibrosis in most cases (x).
+Some people contract pulmonary fibrosis because of exposure to some environmental elements, including pollution, medication and other infectious substances.
+However, in most cases, doctors rarely know the exact reason or circumstance that caused the idiopathic pulmonary fibrosis. (x)

-Pulmonary fibrosis can affect anyone, though many patients that have the condition are between 50 and 75 years old (x).
-Also, this condition is more prevalent in men than in women, and men often are diagnosed when the disease is at a more advanced stage.
+Pulmonary fibrosis can affect anyone, though many patients with the condition are between 50 and 75 years old. (x) Also, this condition is more prevalent in men than in women, and doctors often diagnose men when the disease is at a more advanced stage.
 Other risk factors include:

-Some families are more susceptible to contracting IPF than others (x).
-In the case of familial IPF, people with close relatives who have the disease are more likely to have it at some stage in their lives.
+Research shows that some families are more susceptible to contracting IPF than others. (x) In the case of familial IPF, people with close relatives who have the disease are more likely to have it at some stage in their lives.

-Having gastroesophageal reflux disease (GERD) also increases the risk of pulmonary fibrosis (x).
-Experts suspect that GERD may cause patients to inhale tiny drops of stomach acid that may cause the development of scar tissue with time.
+Having gastroesophageal reflux disease (GERD) also increases the risk of pulmonary fibrosis. (x) Experts suspect GERD may cause patients to inhale tiny drops of stomach acid that may cause the development of scar tissue with time.
+Taking supplements to alleviate GERD symptoms may prove fruitful for you by easing the stomach problems and preventing IPF.

-The risk of IPF is also higher in people who breathe in lots of particulates at work, including wood or metal dust (x).
+The risk of IPF is also higher if you breathe in lots of particulates at work, including wood or metal dust.
+Consider wearing appropriate gear for safety, such as masks, goggles and gloves. (x)

 Idiopathic Pulmonary Fibrosis Diagnosis

 Telling idiopathic pulmonary fibrosis apart from other lung conditions is often difficult because they share the same symptoms.
-Getting the right diagnosis may take some time and multiple visits to the doctor.
+Getting the correct diagnosis may take some time and multiple visits to the doctor.
+However, you may want to consider changing the way you live, too, as a preventative measure.
+Continuing a healthy lifestyle keeps your immune system strong with less stress affecting your body.

 If you have been having trouble breathing for a prolonged period, consider seeing a doctor.
 The doctor will examine you and ask you a few questions to establish your medical history.
-Some of the things your doctor may want to establish include (x):
+Some things your doctor may want to establish include: (x)

 - How long you have been experiencing the complication